Find and fix writing mistakes instantly

 “Coldness cloaked the springtime brilliance in rhythm with the steady clang of democracy’s death march.
 An eagle’s sorrowful echo, charity brought on the wind, hangs an omen on the thirteenth chime.”

 What does that passage mean?
 Quite a bit, especially if you break down the abstract and concrete nouns in the sentence.
 The first sentence uses the abstract and concrete nouns brilliance and springtime respectively, to essentially describe the season and the narrator’s feelings toward it.
 It continues with the metaphor of that seasonal explanation with the abstract noun and concrete noun democracy and a death march, essentially showing that democracy is on its way out the door.

 The abstract noun definition helps us understand that democracy, like brilliance, is not something that you can experience through sensory actions, but do experience nonetheless.
 This one sentence shows an incredible contrast by utilizing abstract nouns that have absolutely nothing to do with each other!
 By reading through the use of just that first sentence, we begin to see the differences right away and start to ask: what is a concrete noun?
 What does concrete noun mean exactly?
 Then we do the same when asking: what is an abstract noun?
 This passage certainly takes a lot of words to say all of this, and it has a symbolically sad bird.
 When in doubt, add a sad bird.
 (Don’t actually do this.)

 Are you still scratching your head and wondering: What is a concrete noun?
 What is an abstract noun?
 Keep reading for a concrete and abstract noun definition, as well as tips and tricks to help you write clearly and make your point.
-For even more help, try out our grammar check.
+For even more help, try out our paper checker.